akostrik/CPP_module_42/02/README.md

 fixed<8,3> = a 8-bit fixed point number, of which 3 right most bits are fractional

 # Const

+Const object = whose type is const-qualified, or a non-mutable subobject of a const object.

+Such object cannot be modified: attempt to do so directly is a compile-time error, and attempt to do so indirectly (e.g., by modifying the const object through a reference or pointer to non-const type) results in undefined behavior.

 You need to explicitly tell the compiler that your function will not modify any members

 You cannot call a non-const method a const object